Low Level Carbon Monoxide Detector (2024 update)

 It actually may be mandatory that you have one in your home by your local city code and/or state legislation.
-The majority of US state have now mandated CO detectors in dwellings.
+The majority of US states have now mandated CO detectors in homes.

 CO alarms should be mounted in or near bedrooms and living areas.
-It is recommended that you install the CO alarm (at minimum) on each level of your home.
+It is recommended that you install at least one CO alarm on each level of your home.

-For best protection, we recommend installing a CO detector in each bedroom (since most CO related deaths occur when sleeping), living areas, garage or basement (for very early warning accumulation).
+For the upmost protection, we recommend installing a CO detector in each bedroom (since most CO related deaths occur when sleeping), living area, garage, or basement (for very early warning).

 Placing the alarm at eye level is recommended as it allows for optimum daily monitoring of the digital display.

-It is also a good idea to think about the places you should avoid, these areas include:
+It is also a good idea to think about the places you should avoid installing CO detectors, such as:

-- Do not install within 5 feet of heating or cooking appliances.
+- Within 5 feet of heating or cooking appliances.

-- Do not install near vents, flues, chimneys or any forced/unforced air ventilation openings.
+- Near vents, flues, chimneys, or any forced/unforced air ventilation openings.

-- Do not install near ceiling fans, doors, windows or areas directly exposed to the weather so external air, water or rain reaches the alarm.
+- Near ceiling fans, doors, windows, or areas directly exposed to the weather.
+Prevent external air, water, or rain from reaching the alarm.

-- Do not install in dead air spaces, such as peaks of vaulted ceilings or gabled roofs, where CO may not reach the sensor in time to provide early warning.
+- In dead air spaces, such as peaks of vaulted ceilings or gabled roofs, where CO may not reach the sensor in time to provide early warning.

-- Do not install this unit near deep-cell large batteries.
+- Near deep-cell large batteries.
 Large batteries have gas emissions that can cause the alarm to perform at less than optimum performance.

-- Do not obstruct the vents located on the alarm.
-Do not place the alarm where drapes, furniture or other objects block the flow of air to the vents.
+- Near items that will obstruct the vents located on the alarm.
+Do not place the alarm where drapes, furniture, or other objects block the flow of air to the vents.

 Your CO detector will beep primarily for two main reasons: